 She had an excellent debut on her rookie season, Vendettas, as she took out mercenaries Tori D and Ashley M, and also defeated Natalie.
 Kam had a legitimate chance to win the season, as she was in second place among women early in the final, but she was screwed when she chose wrong in the high/low game and was punished by Melissa.

 She shouldn’t have been dumb enough to guess higher on a 10 card, but it was a bullshit twist by production to allow eliminated competitors to give arbitrary punishments, and it cost her from being in the top four and having a chance to win on the final puzzle.

 Kam had a brief stint on Champs vs. Stars 2, losing in episode two to Brooke Hogan.

-Kam started Final Reckoning paired with Melissa, but was immediately partnered with Kayleigh after Melissa and Kailah fought.
+Kam started Final Reckoning paired with Melissa, but was immediately partnered with Kayleigh after Melissa and Kailah DQ’d.
 Kayleigh was a downgrade in athleticism compared to Melissa, but her and Kam were able to work together well.

 They won a daily challenge, took out Paulie/Natalie and Jozea/Da’Vonne in elimination and earned their way back from the Redemption House by beating Brad/Kyle.
-Kam/Kayleigh never lost a true elimination on Final Reckoning (although they did lose to Cara/Marie to get back into the house), but were purged out twice.
+Kam/Kayleigh never lost a non-Apocalypse elimination on Final Reckoning (although they did lose to Cara/Marie to get back into the house), but were purged out twice.